ivaniliash/eeg-cnn-tabular/README.md

 # Pain Classification on EEG and Tabular Data
-University project Lab for AI in Medicine at TU Munich with Felix Hsieh, Carlos Llano and Ivan Iliash (me).
+University project at the Lab for AI in Medicine at TU Munich with Felix Hsieh, Carlos Llano and Ivan Iliash (me).

 ## Project structure